bvda/hack-your-education-ece/slides/slides/1_git/git.md

     * and the actually snapshot
 * A repository consists of a series of commits
 * Each commit consists of
-    * Information about how file has changed
+    * information about how file has changed
-    * Reference to previous commit (parent commit)
+    * reference to previous commit (parent commit)
-    * A hash code
+    * a hash code

 ```
 A --- B ---- C --- D main
 ```
-TODO: Create all branch history with drawings

 ----